Credit Institution (bank license)

 Enabling you to provide full suite of banking services, including deposit-taking, lending, payment services and issuing electronic money.

 In addition to the traditional option of becoming a bank, across Europe, including Lithuania, a more favourable option exists for Lithuanian and foreign startups seeking to begin providing various financial services in the European Economic Area.
-The key feature of a specialised bank is the minimum capital requirement of EUR 1 million, while for a traditional bank it is EUR 5 million.
-A specialised bank is a credit institution, which has the right to receive deposits, lend funds, provide transfer of funds and other usual banking services.
+The key feature of a specialised bank in Lithuania is the minimum capital requirement of EUR 1 million, while for a traditional bank it is EUR 5 million.
+A specialised bank in Lithuania is a credit institution, which has the right to receive deposits, lend funds, provide transfer of funds and other usual banking services.

 Get in touch